Meet the band

 Other groups Larry has performed with include the Dixie Gents; the Bourbon Street Strutters; Swing Man and the Misfit Mutts; Watson; Dog & Boots; John E.K. & the Memphis Storm; Hoi Polloi; the Bobby Lewis Band; Dot Cacchio’s Village Saxophone Quartet; the North Jersey Saxophone Quartet; the Jefferson Saxophone Quartet; the Tony Neglia Memorial Band; the Passaic County Sheriff Department Band; the Brookdale Big Band; the Full Count Big Band; the Moonlighters; the Skyliner Big Band; the Somers Dream Orchestra; Reeds, Rhythm and Brass; the Jordan Thomas Orchestra; and the Joe Carson Big Band.
 He has also lent his talents to the Jefferson, Franklin, and Trinity Community Bands.

-Tenor sax • Founding member (1980)
+Tenor sax • Member since 2023

 Albert Johnson